-Red Hot Chili Peppers bassist, Flea, has posted an open-ended letter about their “sell out” performance at the Super Bowl.
+Red Hot Chili Pepper’s bassist Flea posts an open-ended letter about their “sell out” performance at the Super Bowl.

 We mimed on one or two weird MTV shows before that and it always was a drag.
 We take our music playing seriously, it is a sacred thing for us, and anyone who has ever seen us in concert (like the night before the Super Bowl at the Barclays Center), knows that we play from our heart, we improvise spontaneously, take musical risks, and sweat blood at every show.
 We have been on the road for 31 years doing it.

 So, when this Super Bowl gig concept came up, there was a lot of confusion amongst us as whether or not we should do it, but we eventually decided, it was a surreal-like, once in a life time crazy thing to do and we would just have fun and do it.
 We had given this a lot of thought before agreeing to do it, and besides many a long conversation amongst ourselves, I spoke with many musician friends for whom I have the utmost respect, and they all said they would do it if asked, that it was a wild trippy thing to do, what the hell.
 Plus, we the RHCP all love football too and that played a big part in our decision.”

 The band wanted the audience to be aware that they weren’t really playing, however they did imitate the actual songs, and would have been playing them, if their instruments were live.
 The Peppers hold strong however, and say they jammed with the same energy they have in any of their shows in the past few years and had a great time.

 The letter has been for the most part well received.
 Unfortunately, there are still many who cry, “Sell out,” and the post has received numerous aggressive responses from fans.
 Regardless, most view the half time performance as a tremendous success.